Evidence for a highly opaque large-scale galaxy void at the end of reionization: Summary

-We constructed a sample of 204 LBG candidates within $40\arcmin$ of the quasar position down to $z_\mathrm{AB}=25.2$.
-The color criteria were optimized that the expected redshift distribution has a peak at the center of the trough and cover its entire redshift range.
+We constructed a sample of 185 LBG candidates within $40\arcmin$ of the quasar position down to $z_\mathrm{AB}=25.3$ in the $2.\!\arcsec0$ diameter aperture photometry.
+The color criteria were optimized so that the expected redshift distribution has a peak at the center of the trough and covers its entire redshift range.
 The spatial distribution of the LBG candidates shows a pronounced paucity within $8\arcmin$, or $\approx19~\mathrm{cMpc}$ of the quasar position.
 We compare the observed spatial distribution of the candidates to those expected for an intrinsically uniform distribution with spatially varying photometric noise and find that the observed underdensity cannot be ascribed to the instrumental spatial effects.
-The association between this extraordinary Ly$\alpha$ trough and the LBG underdensity is assured by the fact that the probability of measuring a surface density equivalent or lower than that at the quasar position is only $<1\%$ when taking random positions across the field.
+The association between this extraordinary Ly$\alpha$ trough and the LBG underdensity is ensured by the fact that the probability of measuring a surface density equivalent to or lower than that at the quasar position is only $<1\%$ when taking random positions across the field.

 Our results are consistent with the results from an LAE survey of \citet{2018ApJ...863...92B}, and suggest that the \citet{2018ApJ...863...92B} result is not purely due to suppression of Ly$\alpha$ emission by the high opacity, but reflects a true paucity of galaxies.
-Furthermore, our LBG candidate sample covers the full length of the trough ($\approx160~\mathrm{cMpc}$), instead of a narrow redshift range probed by the LAEs in a narrowband filter, and thus suggests that there is a spatially coherent underdensity associated with the trough.
+Furthermore, our LBG candidate sample covers the full length of the trough ($\sim 160~\mathrm{cMpc}$), instead of a narrow redshift range probed by the LAEs in a narrowband filter, and thus suggests that there is a spatially coherent underdensity associated with the trough.